-John Hick claimed that Jesus was not the son of God in a unique sense and was only a ‘guru’ and moral ‘role model’.
-Hick was influenced by Bultmann.
-Bultmann & demythologisation.
+John Hick claimed that Jesus was not the son of God in a unique sense but was only a human ‘guru’ and moral ‘role model’.
+Hick was influenced by Bultmann’s approach to the Bible called demythologisation.
 Bultmann thought that the Bible had become difficult for modern audiences to accept because of how scientifically and historically minded people have become since the enlightenment period.
-The main issue was that the Bible contains supernatural occurrences, or ‘myths’.
-Bultmann observed that two theological approaches developed in response to this problem.
+This causes an issue because the Bible contains supernatural occurrences, or ‘myths’, such as the miracles of Jesus and his resurrection.

 - The literalist approach was to believe the myths literally by denying the modern advances in knowledge that contradict them.
 Bultmann rejected this sort of blind faith as spiritually empty.

 - The liberal approach ignores the myths and focusing only on the moral teachings found in the Bible.
 Bultmann rejected this approach because it reduces Christianity to a mere moral philosophy, a set of teachings, rather than an encounter with a way of life.